Battle of Yungay: Decisive blow

-Having witnessed the Chilean retreat, Gen. Bulnes took command of the Valparaíso Battalion and crossed the Ancash so strengthening Col. Garcia's unit.
-Likewise, the Santiago battalion and half the Huaylas battalion reinforced the Chilean right wing, allowing the relieved units to regroup up and resume the attack.
+Witnessing the Chilean retreat, Gen. Bulnes crossed the Ancash with a battalion and reinforced Garcia, followed by the Santiago and half of Huaylas Battalion.
+The Chileans rallied and resumed the attack.
 A few Confederate battalions managed to get back to their trenches.

-Perez de Urdinea's cavalry crossed the river and clashed with Baquedano's Cazadores, a Caballo Cavalry Regiment.
+Perez de Urdinea's cavalry crossed the river and clashed with Baquedano's Cazadores a Caballo Cavalry Regiment.
 In fighting so near to the Confederate lines, Baquedano was wounded and was forced to retreat.
 However, the Chilean cavalry attacked again with full force, obliging Perez de Urdinea to regroup with the Confederate infantry trying to retreat to their trenches.
 In a massive third charge, Baquedano broke Santa Cruz's left flank and the entire Confederate front collapsed.

 With both armies now engaged in the gap between the trenches and the river, the Confederates tried to resist but were surrounded and completely vanquished.
 The disbanded troops were pursued by the Chilean cavalry and killed.
 According to Gonzalo Bulnes, 277 Confederates were found dead on the road between Manco and Yungay.
 Santa Cruz, followed by his generals Riva Agüero, Cerdeña and Miller, left the battlefield around 15:00 hrs.

 Aftermath

 This was a decisive defeat for the Peru-Bolivian Confederacy.
-Santa Cruz had around 3,000 dead, including 2 generals, 9 colonels, 100 officers and 2,500 soldiers, around half of its effective force.
-The Restorer Army lost 1 general, 39 officers and 622 soldiers.
+Santa Cruz had around 3,000 dead, including two generals, 9 colonels, 100 officers and 2,500 soldiers, around half of its effective force.
+The Restorer Army lost one general, 39 officers and 622 soldiers.